 A remanufactured toner cartridge contains parts from cartridges that have previously been in service.

-Is there a customer service representative I could contact with my questions?
+Is there a customer service representative I could contact?

-You can contact us via email or use our 1-800-205-6783 number (between the regular business hours of 9 a.m. - 6 p.m.
+You can contact us via email or use our 1-800-205-6783 number (between the regular business hours of 9 a.m. - 5 p.m.
 EST, Mon-Fri).
 We would be more than happy to answer any questions you might have.
 You will find us not trying to hide from you.
-We have the phones covered every business day. (this is a priority with us)
+We have the phones covered every business day.
+(This is a priority with us)

 What should I do if I receive a wrong order?